 Scale-up Sessions is a series of programmes and events for startups, microbusinesses and SMEs produced by Design Manchester in partnership with the Business & IP Centre at Manchester Central Library.
 Each session, with associated resources, will appear on this page.

 SUS#1: Pandemic Stations!
 WTF do we do now?

 The first Scale-up Session, on 12 November 2020, was the opening event of the DM20 Design Manchester festival, featuring an interview with GM Local Enterprise Partnership co-chair Lou Cordwell OBE and a panel discussion, chaired by Creative Boom editor Katy Cowan, with Jill Adam (Louder Than Words), Debra King (Brighter Sound), Ed Matthews-Gentle (Creative Lancashire), Shirley May (Young Identity) and the artist Venessa Scott.

-GM Working Well (Work & Health Programme) is provided through Jobcentre Plus and offers unemployed residents a range of tailored health and employment support.
-This includes specialist support for those at risk of falling out of work due to a health condition through the Working Well Early Help programme as well as a wide range of skills and education courses available for people needing to retrain or up-skill from local colleges and training providers.
+Working Well Early Help offers specialist support for those at risk of falling out of work due to a health condition, as well as a wide range of skills and education courses for people needing to retrain or up-skill from local colleges and training providers.

 About BIPC Manchester